Agustaya-eng/Embedded-Security-System-Project/README.md

 - Designing control logic suitable for real-time embedded systems

 ## How It Could Be Improved
 The current implementation uses polling to monitor the PIR sensor.
-A key improvement would be transitioning to an interrupt-driven design, which would:
+A major improvement would be transitioning to an interrupt-driven design, which would:

 - Reduce unnecessary CPU usage

 - Improve system responsiveness

 - Lower overall power consumption

 Some additional enhancements could include: power-saving sleep modes, allowing the user to select a unique password instead of giving them a predetermiend one, or expanding the unlock logic to support more complex state handling.

 ## Video